Poster Creation Tips

 The Honors College will print your poster for free provided that the background is white, your poster is configured correctly (correct names, no obvious misspellings in the title, and UNT college and logo are included) and you meet the strict deadline for print submission.

-1. Please use one of the formats below for your Title area.
+1. Please use one of the formats below for your Title/Acknowledgement section.

 Your Name, Your Affiliation (i.e. Honors College, McNair Scholar, Terry Scholar, or Department)